-In addition to providing reinsurance products to third parties, Lifeco and its subsidiaries also utilize internal reinsurance transactions between affiliated companies.
-These transactions are undertaken in order to better manage insurance risks relating to retention, volatility and concentration, as well as to facilitate capital management for Lifeco and its subsidiaries and branch operations.
-These internal reinsurance transactions may produce benefits that are reflected in one or more of Lifeco's and its subsidiaries' business segments.
+In addition to providing reinsurance products to third parties, Lifeco and its subsidiaries also utilize internal reinsurance transactions between companies in the Lifeco group.
+These transactions are undertaken in order to better manage insurance risks relating to retention, volatility and concentration; and to facilitate capital management for Lifeco and its subsidiaries and branch operations.
+These internal reinsurance transactions may produce benefits that are reflected in one or more of Lifeco and its subsidiaries' business units.